tetratorus/erc-8004-py/README.md

 - **Reputation Registry** - Feedback and reputation scoring system
 - **Validation Registry** - Independent validation and verification hooks

-This SDK provides a simple, type-safe interface to interact with ERC-8004 contracts using **Web3.py** (and optionally eth-brownie).
+This SDK provides a simple, type-safe interface to interact with ERC-8004 contracts using **Web3.py**.

 ## Installation